akansha1104/8-weeks-SQL-challenges/Data Mart/README.md

 |2020|	Retail|	41|	36|
 |2020|	Shopify|	175	|179|

-The difference between `avg_transaction_row` and `avg_transaction_group` is as follows:

-avg_transaction_row calculates the average transaction size by dividing the sales of each row by the number of transactions in that row.
-On the other hand, avg_transaction_group calculates the average transaction size by dividing the total sales for the entire dataset by the total number of transactions.
-For finding the average transaction size for each year by platform accurately, it is recommended to use `avg_transaction_group`.
+For finding the average transaction size for each year by platform accurately, it is recommended to use `avg_transaction`.

 ------